Fizza Ali Meerza

 Fizza Ali Meerza is a Pakistani film producer, and screenwriter best known for making films that tackle socio-economic issues.
 She became known in Pakistani cinema with her debut film, Na Maloom Afraad (2014).

 Career

-Ali Meerza started her career with Na Maloom Afraad which was a hit at the boxoffice.
+Ali Meerza started her career with Na Maloom Afraad which was a hit at the box office.
 After that, she produced Actor in Law, Na Maloom Afraad 2, and Load Wedding.

+She was awarded the Tamgha-e-Imtiaz by the Government of Pakistan in 2024.